netspective/netspective-data-templates/README.md

-This repository maintains all Netspective Forms and templates.
+This repository maintains all Netspective Data Templates (Forms) for the DTMS microservice.
 It is organized as follows:

-- fully.qualified.domain [folder]
+- netspective-data-templates (repo)
-  - Fully Qualified Name (formatted).lhc-forms.json [file]
+  - realm (folder, one level)
-  - Fully Qualified Name 2.lhc-forms.json [file]
+    - namespace (folder, hierarchical)

-Example:
+      - namespace.meta-data.json
-- self-attest.opsfolio.com [folder]
+      - Template Name.dataTemplateType.json (versioned)
-  - Name of Form (explanation).lhc-forms.json
+      - Template Name.meta-data.json (versioned, optional)